Fairey Swordfish: Home front

 During early 1940, Swordfish aircraft of 812 Squadron under RAF Coastal Command started a campaign against enemy ports along the English Channel.
 The aircraft routinely sortied to drop naval mines near such harbours.
 To increase range, additional fuel tanks were installed in the crew area and the third crew member was left behind.
 RAF fighters often provided aerial cover where possible and occasionally counterattacked enemy air bases.

 The intensity of Coastal Command's Swordfish operations was drastically increased after the German invasion of the Low Countries, expanding to involve four Swordfish-equipped squadrons.
 Typically flying from Detling, Thorney Island, North Coates and St Eval, Swordfish crews were dispatched to strike strategic targets off the coasts of Netherlands and Belgium in daylight raids, during which they braved anti-aircraft fire and interception by Luftwaffe fighter aircraft.
 Night time bombing raids were conducted against oil installations, power stations, and aerodromes.
 After the Allied defeat in the Battle of France and the signing of the French Armistice of 22 June 1940, Swordfish focused their activities against ports that might be used for a German invasion of the United Kingdom This included security patrols and spotting for naval bombardments.

-In February 1942, the shortcomings of the Swordfish were starkly demonstrated during a German naval fleet movement known as the Channel Dash.
-Six Swordfish led by Lieutenant Commander Eugene Esmonde sortied from Manston to intercept the battleships Scharnhorst and Gneisenau as they traversed the English Channel towards Germany.
-When the Swordfish formation arrived and commenced an initial attack run coming astern of the ships, the Swordfish were intercepted by roughly 15 Messerschmitt Bf 109 monoplane fighter aircraft; the aerial battle was extremely one-sided, quickly resulting in the loss of all Swordfish while no damage was achieved upon the ships themselves.
-The lack of fighter cover was a contributing factor for the heavy losses experienced; only 10 of 84 promised fighters were available.
+In February 1942, the shortcomings of the Swordfish were starkly demonstrated during a German naval movement known as the Channel Dash.
+Six Swordfish led by Lieutenant Commander Eugene Esmonde flew from Manston to intercept the battleships Scharnhorst and Gneisenau as they traversed the English Channel towards Germany.
+When the Swordfish formation began their attack run, approaching astern of the ships, the Swordfish were intercepted by about 15 Messerschmitt Bf 109 fighter aircraft; the fight was extremely one-sided, quickly resulting in the loss of all Swordfish while no damage was inflicted upon the ships themselves.
+The lack of fighter cover was a contributing factor for the heavy losses; only 10 of 84 promised fighters were available.
 Thirteen of the 18 Swordfish crew involved were killed.
 Esmonde, who had previously led an attack on Bismarck, was awarded the Victoria Cross posthumously.